THINGS TO KNOW AND DO

 Bicycles (there should be hand pumps in the Game Barn).
+You may also find bicycles at Baldy's and at the Cox Mill House, for your convenience.
 It is difficult, but not impossible, to bike in the woods.
 Biking on Wolf Trap Drive is pretty good, except for the hill down the front.
 If you want to bike on local roads, we recommend going out the back gate to Cox Mill Road.
 It works to bike into Gordonsville (right turn out the back gate).
 Its less than four miles and the road is pretty most of the way.
 It is narrow, and there is traffic.
 As you come to Gordonsville, stay on Cox Mill where it makes a 90 degree left turn, then take the next two right turns and you will be in downtown Gordonsville.

 Soccer Goals and ball

 On the back porch of the Pond House you will find the Bimini Ring Game, supposedly invented by Hemingway on Bimini Island.
 The game is pretty simple; just try to swing the ring so it lands on the hook.
 It can be done!